-- Get up close to Lady Liberty (full name: Liberty Enlightening the World), America's enduring symbol of freedom
+- Get up close with Lady Liberty and discover the story behind America's enduring symbol of freedom

-- In addition to access to Liberty Island you'll also get into the Ellis Island National Immigration Museum.
-Plus this product includes a boat ride, an audio tour for each island, and an exclusive pdf guide to downtown Manhattan - with more than $20 in discounts
+- Enjoy an audio tour for each island, and an exclusive pdf guide to downtown Manhattan with over $20 in discounts

-Take in the sights exactly like early American immigrants would have - without all the, you know... stress of moving house (and country).
-This experience takes you on a boat cruise to Liberty and Ellis Island - including visits to Liberty Island and access to the Ellis Island National Immigration Museum.
+Take in the sights exactly like early American immigrants would have – without all the stress of moving house and country.
+This experience takes you on a boat cruise to Liberty and Ellis Island, including access to the Ellis Island National Immigration Museum.
 Think of this as a profoundly moving meditation on the nature of American ideals... plus a boat ride!

 Sent over the Atlantic avec amour in 1886, Lady Liberty towers over New York Harbor.
-Marvel at this monument as you sail (well, motor) over from Battery Park.
+Marvel at this monument as you sail over from Battery Park.

 Once you touch ground on the three-acre Liberty Island, you'll have the chance to walk around the entire statue and listen to the audio guide telling you the history of this monument.
 (Tickets to enter the Statue of Liberty itself are not included).